 Restructuring and other charges.
 During the year ended December 31, 2006, we recorded charges of \$7.0 million, primarily related to our Project Outlook reorganization in North America.
 Project Outlook was designed to ensure that our North American management teams, employees, product design processes, and operational functions are fully aligned with our strategic goals and the needs of our customers.
-The plan, which was largely completed by the end of the second quarter, included the reorganization of business and support functions in our North American operations that is resulting in a higher degree of collaboration, focus and efficiency.
-A significant portion of the Project Outlook cost reductions has been realized through a focused voluntary retirement incentive program (VRIP).
+The plan, which was completed during 2006, included the reorganization of business and support functions in our North American operations.
+A significant portion of the Project Outlook cost reductions were realized through a focused voluntary retirement incentive program (VRIP).
 In February 2006, approximately 60 employees retired under the terms of the VRIP.
-Project Outlook charges include \$5.3 million for VRIP retirees (including \$4.8 million in non-cash special termination benefits), \$0.7 million in severance costs related to additional staffing reductions, and \$0.5 million related to the relocation of various employee work groups within the new organizational structure.
-The remaining \$0.5 million of charges in 2006 was severance costs related to our plan to discontinue manufacturing operations in Britain.
+Project Outlook charges included \$5.3 million for VRIP retirees (including \$4.8 million in non-cash special termination benefits), \$0.7 million in severance costs related to additional staffing reductions, and \$0.5 million related to the relocation of various employee work groups within the new organizational structure.
+The remaining \$0.5 million of charges in 2006 was severance costs related to the discontinuation of manufacturing operations in Britain.

 Interest expense.
 Interest expense for the year ended December 31, 2006 was \$6.2 million, an increase of \$0.7 million, or 14%, from \$5.5 million for the year ended December 31, 2005.
-The increase reflects higher borrowings during the current year.
+The increase reflects higher borrowings during 2006.

 Currency exchange adjustments.
 During the year ended December 31, 2006, we recorded currency exchange losses of \$3.1 million compared to losses of \$0.5 million for the year ended December 31, 2005.
-The currency exchange losses during the current year were primarily related to the South African rand.
+The currency exchange losses during 2006 were primarily related to the South African rand.
 Currency exchange losses during the year ended December 31, 2005 were primarily due to the weakening of the euro.